Considering CarParts.com Inc. (PRTS) as a potential investment: What Should You Do? - The Dwinnex

-As of close of business last night, CarParts.com Inc.’s stock clocked out at $4.49, up 4.91% from its previous closing price of $4.28.
-In other words, the price has increased by $+0.2100 from its previous closing price.
-On the day, 774628 shares were traded.
-PRTS stock price reached its highest trading level at $4.6200 during the session, while it also had its lowest trading level at $4.3200.
+As of close of business last night, CarParts.com Inc.’s stock clocked out at $4.41, down -1.78% from its previous closing price of $4.49.
+In other words, the price has decreased by -$0.0800 from its previous closing price.
+On the day, 617038 shares were traded.
+PRTS stock price reached its highest trading level at $4.5050 during the session, while it also had its lowest trading level at $4.3100.

 Sponsored